mariamcpherson/os_ticket_prerequisites/README.md

 </p>
 <br />
 <p>
-Now, assign permissions to this "ost-config" file.
+Now, assign permissions to this "ost-config.php" file.
 Right-click on the file, Properties → Security → Advanced → Disable Inheritance
 <p>
 "Remove All Permissions"